“They devoted themselves to the apostles’ teaching and to fellowship, to the breaking of bread and to prayer.” – Acts 2:42

 For more information consult our “Young at Heart” Table in the Connector Hall of the CLC or contact our Senior Adults Pastor, Ron Harrington.

 Yellow Creek’s Sunday School Ministry is our primary arm for reaching, teaching, and ministering to people.
 Our classes promote Bible study, fellowship, prayer, and ministry.
 You do not have to be a church member in order to attend or be a part of a Sunday School class.
 We invite you to join us this Sunday!
 We have classes for all ages, including multiple options for adults.
-If you have questions, please speak with our Discipleship Pastor, Chris Holmes.
+If you have questions, please speak with our Discipleship and Family Pastor, Tom Collier.

 Range Type Name

 |18 – 25 Co-Ed Adulting||Stuart Johnson, Carrie Johnson|